adobo-task/adobo-task.github.io/README.md

 # How to participate?
 ADoBo shared task is aimed at participants working in code-mixed data and those interested in the intersection of neology, lexicography and NLP.
-The dataset distribution and participant's submissions will be managed via CodaLab.
+The dataset distribution and submissions will be managed via CodaLab.
+Participants (and anyone interested in the topic of borrowing detection) are welcome to join the Google group at [adobo-task[@]googlegroups.com](mailto:adobo-task@googlegroups.com)

 # Schedule